-Jonathan is a photographer, and the creator of the award-winning website byjono.co (this one).
-Originally from the East Coast, now based in Cape Town, he shares his love of photography in images of subject matter ranging from documentary, music, performances, and landscapes, to architecture, portraiture, and a few photos of Kimchi and Soso (the sphynx cats).
+Jonathan is a creative, and the creator of the award-winning website byjono.co (this one).
+Originally from the Eastern Cape in South Africa, now based in Dublin, he shares his love of photography in images of subject matter spanning genres from documentary, music, performances, and landscapes, to architecture, portraiture, as well as a few photos of Kimchi and Soso (the sphynx cats).
 Through his images; portraying an unassuming, intimate, and playful perspective of his subjects – his ability to find the quirky, and interesting in unusual places, combined with a keen eye for detail, sets him apart.

-His clients have included (but aren’t limited to): Red Bull, Puma, ASICS, Mobile Media Mob, Woolworths, Big Concerts, Live Nation, Grant Hinds, Fokofpolisiekar, Francois Van Coke, Raptor Room, State Bicycle Company, and Baked Ink…
+His clients have included (but are not limited to): Red Bull, Puma, ASICS, Mobile Media Mob, Woolworths, Big Concerts, Live Nation, Grant Hinds, Fokofpolisiekar, Francois Van Coke, Raptor Room, State Bicycle Company, and Baked Ink…

 He enjoys taking the time to travel, explore, and get lost in the fynbos, as well as being an avid gamer with a huge sock collection.